-- EDA's computer resources must not be used to produce, view, store, replicate or transmit inappropriate materials. - Staff or students using EDA facilities who find materials being displayed to be offensive have a duty to act assertively by informing the Education Director and / or Provost. - Students may not post printed materials anywhere on campus without the approval of the Communications Manager
+• EDA's computer resources must not be used to produce, view, store, replicate or transmit inappropriate materials.

+- Staff or students using EDA facilities who find materials being displayed to be offensive have a duty to act assertively by informing the Communications and Outreach Director. - Students may not post printed materials anywhere on campus without the approval of the Communications and Outreach Department Director.